johnrjj/quadtree/README.md

 - an algorithm that is capable of finding potential collisions in a 2D search space efficiently and quickly.
 - (not part of this package) a way to 'best guess' a tooltip position and resolve conflicts and correctly place a tooltip

-In normal UX, when a tooltip is triggered, the tooltip needs to be positioned near instantly, so finding a valid position for a tooltip needs to be fast.
+In normal UX, when a tooltip is triggered, the tooltip needs to be dynamically positioned near instantly, so finding a valid position for a tooltip needs to be fast.

 #### What makes it tricky?

 - Multiple tooltips on the page, in arbitrary places

 Tooltips can show up in arbitrary places on a webpage, with arbitrary dimensions and contents.
-I needed a flexible system for placing, moving, and removing 2D objects.
+I needed a flexible system for placing, moving, comparing, traversing, and removing 2D objects.

 - 4K resolutions imply a 4K \* 4K search space -- O(n^2) space complexity)
   As we need pixel-level granularity.
 Without proper architecture, the memory requirements become too large.

-Being able to place tooltips in an x,y coordinate system, and quickly detect collisions for incoming and existing tooltips allows for performantly displaying multiple tooltips on a page.
+Being able to place tooltips in an {x,y} Cartesian coordinate system, and quickly detect collisions for incoming and existing tooltips allows for performantly displaying multiple tooltips on a page.

 #### Other considerations